-In this section, we only conduct our numerical experiments for the case without the Richardson extrapolation, since the results show that we meet a small enough relative error tolerance without the need to apply the Richardson extrapolation.
+In this section, we only conduct our numerical experiments for the case without Richardson extrapolation, since the results show that we meet a small enough relative error tolerance without the need to apply Richardson extrapolation.
 We compare the different methods in Figure 5.5, and we determine that both ASGQ and QMC outperform MC, in terms of numerical complexity.
-In particular, to achieve a total relative error of approximately 0.4%, ASGQ requires approximately 3.8% of the work of MC, and that QMC requires approximately 4.7% of the work of MC.
-We show more detailed outputs for the methods that are compared in Figure 5.5 in Appendix A.3.
+In particular, to achieve a total relative error of about 0.4%, ASGQ requires approximately 3.8% of the work of MC, and QMC requires approximately 4.7% of the work of MC.
+We show more detailed outputs for the methods compared in Figure 5.5 in Appendix A.3.